Second Degree Criminal Sexual Conduct

 Blank Law, PC Team

-The main difference between First Degree Criminal Sexual Conduct and Second Degree Criminal Sexual Conduct is whether or not the sexual act involved any type of penetration or did the sexual act involve any type of touching?
+The main difference between First Degree Criminal Sexual Conduct and Second Degree Criminal Sexual Conduct is whether or not the sexual act involved any type of penetration or did the sexual act involve any type of touching.
 If there was NO penetration, then Second Degree Criminal Sexual Conduct would be the proper charge.
+If charged with a 2nd-degree CSC offense, our sex crimes lawyers are here to help.

-The following are the elements that must be shown by the state in order to charge the accused with Second Degree Criminal Sexual Conduct.
+The following are the elements that must be shown by the state to charge the accused with a Second Degree of Criminal Sexual Conduct.

 A person is guilty of Criminal Sexual Conduct in the Second Degree if he or she engages in sexual penetration with another person and if any of the following circumstances exists: